 Hotels in Niagara Falls offer deals in the winter to fill rooms.
 Check out websites like Booking or stay at an Airbnb.
 There are also parking deals at this time of year.
 For example, at Fallsview Casino (which is in walking distance of the falls) parking fees drop by up to 50% in the winter.
 If you aren't driving, consider going with Megsbus; a coach company where tickets get more expensive as seats are filled.
 They offer services to the falls and with less visitors in the winter, you can save on travel.

-The winter festival of lights is an annual display held by the city of Niagara Falls, Canada.
+The winter festival of lights is an annual display held from November to January.
 There are both walking and driving sections of the festival.
 The light displays are free with the option to donate.
 We checked out the animal themed Dufferin Islands display last year by car.
-There are currently kid friendly featuring themes such as the Ninja Turtles, which can be found at Clifton Hill.
+There are kid friendly featuring themes such as the Ninja Turtles, which can be found at Clifton Hill.
 A map of the displays can be found on the website www.wfol.com

-At 9 pm on Fridays throughout the winter there are free firework displays over Niagara Falls as well as every night from the 22nd December - 30th December.
+At 9 pm on Fridays throughout the winter there are free firework displays over Niagara Falls and every night during the holidays (Christmas to New Years).

 5. New Year's Eve Concert